develjs/powerdns/README.md

     slave=yes
     slave-cycle-interval=60
     disable-axfr=yes

+    # enable REST API access
+    api=yes
+    # insert generated key
+    api-key=qwertyuiopasdfghjklzxcvbnm1234567890
+    # address of IP interface to listen on (use ifconfig info, or "Private IPs" for AWS)
+    webserver-address=192.168.1.2
+    # webserver/API access is only allowed from these subnets
+    webserver-allow-from=127.0.0.1,::1,192.168.1.0/24

     # link to master
     # register master in mysql DB (for example: ns.server.net 10.0.0.1)
     sudo mysql -u root -D pdns -p